ammar-tanwar/bloglearnbay/posts/nlp-and-deep-learning-for-data-scientists.md

 * The approach’s effectiveness was technically proved on a numeric of natural language processing criteria, as according to the specific researchers.
 * These target tasks do not have to be in the same domain as the unlabeled corpus in our configuration.

 They suggested a broad task-agnostic model that beat discriminatively trained models that use architectures specifically generated for each specific task in around 9 of the 12 tasks that studied, greatly outperforming the state-of-the-art.
-Their[ goal](https://datascience-learnbay.medium.com/what-is-the-future-of-data-science-f0313580bae1?source=user_profile---------3-------------------------------)<span style="text-decoration:underline;"> </span>is to learn a universal representation that can be used for a variety of tasks with minimum change.
+Their <a href="https://datascience-learnbay.medium.com/what-is-the-future-of-data-science-f0313580bae1?source=user_profile---------3-------------------------------" target="_blank" rel="nofollow">goal</a><span style="text-decoration:underline;"> </span>is to learn a universal representation that can be used for a variety of tasks with minimum change.

 ## Deep Learning Generalization

 Many difficult research areas, like image recognition and natural language processing, have seen considerable success using deep learning.

 * Deep learning has had a substantial impact on the conceptual foundations of Machine Learning and artificial intelligence and has achieved significant practical success.